itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 # AMD

-AMD's main consumer desktop/laptop processor lineup is *AMD Ryzen*.
+AMD's main consumer desktop/laptop processor brand is AMD *Ryzen*.

 Search engines do not return an official guide from AMD when queried 'AMD Ryzen processor naming scheme', so deduct some imaginary points for that.
 A <a href="https://www.amd.com/en/products/specifications/processors.html" target="_blank" class="extlink">spec sheet</a> exists, but this has close to zero value when it comes to deciphering their processor names.